12- and 15- Passenger Vans

 In light of the above the UM Risk and Insurance Management office note that departmental policies on 12- and 15-passenger vans should be reviewed and include the following requirements:

-- All existing 15-passenger vans are limited to a capacity of 10 people.
+- Passenger Van Safety limits capacity to 10 people.
 The back seat must be removed to facilitate this requirement.
 The NHSTA report noted that vans with more than 10 people had a higher rollover rate.

 - Vehicle operators should assure that all their passengers are wearing their seat belts.
 The NHTSA indicates that you can reduce your chance of being killed in a rollover by about 75% just by wearing a seat belt.

 - Use properly sized tires and check for proper inflation before each trip.

 - Limit Speed to 65 MPH (slower during various conditions).
 In most of the van accidents reported, speed was a contributing factor.